 The Healthy Start scheme is available for families and is means tested to income.
 More details can be found on the Healthy Start website, the help line on 0345 607 6823 or by calling into a Centre for a booklet and application form.
 A midwife or health visitor will also be able to help.

 The scheme is available for pregnant women and young children.
 Families who qualify for the scheme are sent vouchers for free fruit, vegetables, milk and vitamins for their family.

 For families who don’t qualify for the scheme, vitamins can be purchased from the Centres at £1.50 for children and £1 for adults.

-Baby Care – Home Visiting Support – This is part of our Family Support Offer.
-Available for all parents across North Lincolnshire.
+This is part of our Family Support Offer and is available for all parents across North Lincolnshire.
 It provides additional support for the care of new baby and may include safe sleeping, coping with crying, help with feeding, understanding and responding to baby cues and baby development.

-Baby’s First Friends – These are sessions run in the Centres for babies and their parents to support baby development and communication skills.
+These are sessions run in the centres for babies and their parents to support baby development and communication skills.
 Also a chance for parents to meet, make friends and build support networks.
 Comments from the sessions include –

 “Friendly and inviting group, a great opportunity to meet other mums.
 Love the messy area and enjoy trying different snacks.
 It’s a lovely group”